ImantasPrecas/ImantasPrecas/README.md

 - 👋 Hi, I’m @ImantasPrecas
 -  🌱 I’m Junior Front-End Developer
 - 👀 I’m interested in Web development and scuba diving :D
-- 💞️ I’m looking to collaborate on any projekt to learn working in a Team and increase my skills.
+- 💞️ I’m looking to collaborate on any project to learn working in a Team and increase my skills.
 - 📫 How to reach me:
 - Email: precasimantas@gmail.com
 - LinkedIn: https://www.linkedin.com/in/imantas-precas/